 Citizens are responsible for properly disposing of their solid waste in a state-permitted landfill, disposal facility, or recycling center.
 It is illegal to open dump or open burn solid waste in Indiana.
 Environmentally friendly alternatives to open dumping and open burning are available.
-Citizens can contact their local solid waste management district (listed on the Association of Indiana Solid Waste Management Districts’ website) and/or local government agency (listed at MyLocal.IN.gov) to find household hazardous waste (HHW) collection programs, such as drop-off sites, where HHW will be properly managed, disposed of, recycled, and/or reused.
+Citizens can contact their local solid waste management district (listed on the Association of Indiana Solid Waste Management Districts’ website), local government agency (listed at MyLocal.IN.gov), and/or the Indiana Household Hazardous Waste Task Force to find household hazardous waste (HHW) collection programs, such as drop-off sites, where HHW will be responsibly managed, disposed of, recycled, and/or reused.
 Marion County residents can find HHW drop-off sites at Indy.gov, since Marion County does not have a solid waste management district.

 Health and Environmental Concerns

 Proper management of HHW is important because careless management (e.g., pouring HHW down the drain, on the ground, into storm sewers, or putting it out with the regular trash) can create significant environmental and public health hazards.
 Therefore, careful management of the disposal of HHW is important for all Indiana residents.